 Sumatra's northwestern coastline, especially the area of western coastline stretching 100 miles from Banda Aceh to Meulaboh, was the hardest-hit by the tsunami.
 Over 167,000 people died.
 In the city of Banda Aceh, three waves struck 20 minutes after the earthquake.
 The first wave rose to the foundation of the buildings, followed by a large withdrawal of the sea and then a second and third wave.
 A field survey by the University of Southern California noted that areas close to the sea were "wiped clean of nearly every structure."
-Even as far as three kilometers from the shoreline, most structures, except those made of steel-reinforced concrete, succumbed to the mighty force of the waves.
-Women and children represented the largest share of the victims because these groups often ended up trapped indoors when the waves struck whereas men tended to be working outside.
-The success of the structure of the working outside.
+Even as far as three kilometers from the shoreline, most structures, except those made of steel-reinforced concrete, succumbed to the mighty force of the waves.31 Women and children represented the largest share of the victims because these groups often ended up trapped indoors when the waves struck whereas men tended to be working outside.32